arashnm80/arashnm80.github.io/quotes.md

 > Everybody in the world is a compass for me.
 A reminder of where I want to be and where I don't.

 > I'm gonna be the change I want to see in the world.

-> We accept the life we think we deserve.

 > Become so big that this world seem small next to you.